EntySec/HatSploit-Docs/docs/development/writing-plugins.md

 * `argc` - Number or arguments. (including command name)
 * `argv` - List of arguments. (including command name, which is `argv[0]`)

+## Examples

+You can always refer to the [main repository](https://github.com/EntySec/HatSploit/tree/main/hatsploit/plugins) which contains some plugins and rely on them.
+We will be glad if you first explore already existing plugins before writing new ones.